 Third, and most importantly, the advocate of “continuous environmental tracking” has proposed it as an alternative to natural selection.
 Recall, he claims that natural “selection isn’t really real.”
-The only way that “continuous environmental tracking” could be a legitimate alternative to natural selection is if organisms never died.
+The only way that “continuous environmental tracking” could be a legitimate alternative to natural selection is if organisms never died and if their inherited traits had no bearing on their number of offspring.
 Only if they were always able to evolve traits to match whatever environment they encounter would “continuous environmental tracking” be plausible.
 But we already know that doesn’t happen.
 The fact is that certain organisms can only survive in certain environments.
 Although God has equipped organisms with the ability to adjust their physiology somewhat to cope with various conditions, this capacity is limited, and usually non-heritable.

 So, the possibility of some acquired adaptations being passed on epigenetically does not remotely disprove the fact that organisms not sufficiently suited to their environment perish.
 We know scientifically that natural selection occurs.
 Hence, anything that is proposed as an exclusive alternative is necessarily disproved.
 This is such a severe error in reasoning that we will explore it in detail in a later section.